 Gurnet Point 25

 Above the waterline, the Gurnet Point has a moderate flare forward, slight tumblehome aft and the beauty of an uninterrupted sheer of a traditional Maine lobster boat.

-Below the water, the Gurnet Point 25 has a semi-built down-east style hull that is stable, fast and efficient.
+Below the water, the Gurnet Point 25 has a semi-built-down hull that is stable, fast and efficient.
 The bilge and chine are very tight, which minimizes rolling, creating remarkable stability.
 The bow has a sharp deep forefoot, which decreases resistance to water flows and eliminates porpoising.
 The long full keel, with faired deadwood around the stern bearing, provide a long straight run, protects the running gear and minimizes resistance, allowing for a fast and efficient hull.
 Toward the stern, the hull flattens out to a long run with moderate dead rise.

-The Gurnet Point 25, with its hull design has the proper length to width ratio of 3 to 1.
+The Gurnet Point 25 hull is designed with the proven length to width ratio of 3:1.
 With today's high cost of engines and fuel, its efficient hull moves easily and economically through the water with a low to moderate horsepower engine.